 In order for the SSB to undertake analyses of patient hospital stays, it is necessary to link episodes of care.
 This can be done by firstly identifying the patient's formal separation from hospital (i.e. mode of separation (discharge status) is not code 06 Episode change).
 If the source of referral/transfer (admission source) is also not code 06 Episode change, then the patient had only one episode for the hospital stay.
 The majority of patients do not have a mode of separation (discharge status) of 06 Episode change.
-If, however the source of referral/transfer (admission source) is code 06 Episode change, then the patient's previous separation is found (where the date of the new admission equals the date of the previous separation).
+If, however the source of referral/transfer (admission source) is code 06 Episode change.
+If, however the source of referral/transfer (admission source) is code 06 Episode change.
+If the patient's previous separation is found (where the date of the new admission equals the date of the previous separation).